smithcn9/ECE287-Final-Project/README.md

 # VGA Image Generation Project

 ## High-Level Description
-This project is centered around developing a Verilog-based system to generate and display images on a VGA monitor.
-It primarily utilizes two modules: `image_generator.v` and `VGA_gen.v`.
-The `image_generator.v` module creates a dynamic radial gradient image, where users can modify the RGB signals using input switches, offering an interactive experience in image generation.
-The `VGA_gen.v` module, on the other hand, is dedicated to the generation and synchronization of VGA signals for the display.
+This project showcases the development of a Verilog-based system for generating and displaying images on a VGA monitor using the DE2-115 board.
+It involves two primary modules: `image_generator.v` and `VGA_gen.v`.
+The `image_generator.v` module is designed to create a dynamic radial gradient image, where users can interactively modify the RGB signals using input switches on the DE2-115 board.
+Meanwhile, `VGA_gen.v` manages the VGA signal generation and synchronization.

 ## Background Information
-VGA (Video Graphics Array) is a widely recognized standard for image display on computer monitors.
-In this project, we dive into the application of Verilog, a hardware description language, to intricately control VGA signals.
-This venture is a deep dive into digital design and computer engineering, showcasing the manipulation of image display through hardware programming.
+VGA (Video Graphics Array) is a standard technology for computer monitor image display.
+This project delves into the application of Verilog, a hardware description language, for controlling VGA signals in a precise manner, specifically utilizing the capabilities of the DE2-115 board.
+It's an insightful journey into digital design and computer engineering, demonstrating how hardware programming can be used to manipulate image displays.

 ## Design Description
-- **image_generator.v**: This module is the heart of the image generation process.
-It produces a radial gradient whose colors can be dynamically altered via input switches.
-The module outputs VGA-compatible RGB signals, orchestrating the core logic behind the image generation.
+- **image_generator.v**: Central to the image generation process, this module outputs a radial gradient, the colors of which can be dynamically changed using input switches on the DE2-115 board.
+It generates VGA-compatible RGB signals and dictates the primary logic for image creation.
-- **VGA_gen.v**: Inspired by a design from Peter Jamieson, this module expertly generates the necessary VGA signals.
-It is responsible for the precise synchronization required for seamless image display on VGA monitors.
+- **VGA_gen.v**: Adapted from Peter Jamieson's design, this module is responsible for generating accurate VGA signals for image display on a monitor, ensuring proper synchronization.

 ## Results and Metrics
-- The system successfully demonstrates the capability to generate a customizable radial gradient and display it on a VGA monitor.
-The interactive nature of using switches to alter the image in real-time exemplifies the project's success in combining hardware programming with visual outputs.
+- The project is successful in dynamically generating and displaying a customizable radial gradient on a VGA monitor.
+The use of switches on the DE2-115 board to interactively alter the image illustrates the effective integration of hardware programming with visual output.

 ## Conclusion
-This project is a testament to the practical applications of Verilog in the realm of digital image processing and VGA signal manipulation.
-It not only provides insights into the fundamental aspects of VGA technology but also opens avenues for creative exploration in hardware-based image generation.
+This project exemplifies the practical application of Verilog in digital image processing and VGA signal manipulation, particularly highlighting the capabilities of the DE2-115 board.
+It serves as a foundational exploration into VGA technology and opens new possibilities for hardware-based image generation and interaction.

 ## Media and Demonstrations
-- [Include links or embed images/videos demonstrating the system in action]
+- [Include links or embed images/videos demonstrating the system, particularly showcasing the use of the DE2-115 board in action]
-- [Add a link to a YouTube demo showcasing the project's functionality]
+- [Add a link to a YouTube demo highlighting the project's features and the interactive aspect of using the DE2-115 board]

 ## Citations and Acknowledgements
-- The VGA signal generation module is adapted from a design by Peter Jamieson, offering a robust foundation for this project.
+- The VGA signal generation module is based on a design by Peter Jamieson, providing a solid basis for this innovative project.

 ## Contributors
 - Carter Smith